Vibrating Panties Guide and Play Ideas

 Integrating vibrating panties into your erotic ecosystem

 Approach this toy as an invitation to play with roles and timing.
 You can be your everyday selves, two people in love at dinner, while also inhabiting a different script: one of subtle command and surrender, or of secret mischief.
 Try adopting a scene marker, a bracelet or phrase that signifies, "We're in play now", and another that ends it.
-That boundary helps people re-enter everyday life grounded and connected.
-For more advanced play, vibrating panties can be combined with bondage or sensory play for heightened experiences.
+In our experience, that boundary helps people re-enter everyday life grounded and connected.

 A mini buyer’s map (not endorsements; use as a research starting point)